geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 ##### **Geohot & Chenyu** [[00:18:34](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=1114)]
 We definitely have to fix BERT.
 I mean, it's just a question.
-Look, if we don't get the AMD contract...
+Look, if we don't get the AMD contract..
 Chenyu: We are still going to work on BERT and submit BERT next run anyway.
 Geohot: Absolutely.
 And what I'd really like to submit for BERT next run is training on multiple machines.